-Professor Stanley Coren of University of British Columbia puts the Border Collie on the top spot.
+Professor Stanley Coren of the University of British Columbia puts the Border Collie in the top spot.
 The AKC puts the words ‘remarkably bright’ for this breed.

 You will have athleticism, energy and work drive in this dog.
 He is a busy dog and likes to keep it that way.
 So, you will be in a tremendous challenge to satisfy his work drive.

 This is a fantastic guard dog who is naturally wary of strangers.
 They are day long workers.
 An active family will enjoy his utmost company.
 Their authoritative attitude and strong prey drive scores negatively in the presence of children.

 You have to supervise a child at this time.
 A cyclist or a jogger is the best fit for his companionship.